-As well as the combination of emotions, you may find yourself preoccupied with finding an explanation why the person chose to end their life.
-Unfortunately, it is often true that you may never really know what was going through the person’s head at that time, and may be left without an explanation.
+You may find yourself preoccupied with finding an explanation as to why the person chose to end their life.
+It’s not uncommon to question whether you could have done more to prevent the suicide, or to wonder what you could have done differently.
+Unfortunately, you may never really know what the person was going through at that time.
 This can make grief more complex and draining.
-The search for an explanation of the suicide can often bring up thoughts and questions about your relationship with the person, and can even amplify your loss.
+The search for an explanation of the suicide can also bring up thoughts and questions about your relationship with the person, which can amplify your loss.

-Everyone will experience bereavement after a suicide differently, but often it will mean that you make some changes in your life, relationships, and your view of yourself.
-As the grieving process unfolds, people will often begin to concentrate more on their life’s meaning or purpose, and their own hopes, beliefs and plans for the future.
+Everyone will experience grief and bereavement after a suicide differently.
+For some, you may make some changes in your life, relationships, and your view of yourself.
+As the grieving process unfolds, people will often concentrate more on your life’s meaning or purpose and your hopes, beliefs, and plans for the future.

-The reaction of shock and disbelief that comes with the news of a suicide can be extremely strong.
-It can manifest itself physically, with symptoms like tremors, upset stomach or stomach pains, trouble sleeping, breathlessness or pain in the chest.
-These are natural physical reactions to intense emotional or psychological pressure.
-If you are finding the symptoms problematic, it is advisable that you seek medical help.
+The shock can also have physical symptoms, such as tremors, upset stomach or stomach pains, trouble sleeping, breathlessness or pain in the chest.
+These physical reactions are your body’s way of dealing with the emotional pressure.
+If you are finding it difficult to cope with these symptoms, it is advisable to seek medical help.

 People bereaved following suicide often experience feelings of guilt and a sense of failure that the suicide was not prevented.
 You may feel you should have seen it coming, or that you could have done more to prevent it.

 People often worry about not having picked up on cues or the suicidal behaviour prior to the death.
 It’s important to remember that it is easier to recognise a person’s distress in hindsight, and that the level of support you offered them was based on your understanding of their situation at the time.